 Leveraging the human data source

-Even with all the advances witnessed in the analytics space over the past 10 years, one door has been firmly closed: accessing implicit data from the human mind.
+Even with all the advances witnessed in the big data analytics space over the past 10 years, one door has been firmly closed: accessing implicit data from the human mind.
 Yet a recent patent awarded to Toshiba for “Systems and methods for providing retail process analytics based on physiological indicator data” provides a glimpse into what’s to come.

 A department store, for instance, could monitor physiological indicators from customers.
 Psychosocial analysis of this data would give insight into how customer engagement can be improved.
 For example, if a customer shows signs of happiness when looking at a product, but then shows disappointment after looking at the price, the retailer could in theory immediately offer a discount or promotion in order to seal the deal.
 The amount of discount or promotion could be calculated based on the retailer’s knowledge of the customer’s past purchase patterns.

 It’s important to note that we are not aware of any retailers using such a system – but the possibilities are intriguing.

 Another application might be in security services with somatic surveillance replacing frisking and surveillance mechanisms that are currently blind to human emotions and subtle physical cues such as breathing rate, temperature and perspiration that might help identify a person with nefarious intent.
 These physiological indicators could be measured through sensors and cameras and communicated over networks treating each human as a node.
 This information when analyzed could identify potential threats posed by nodes demonstrating physiological indicators associated with fear, anxiety, hatred or destruction.
 These threats could then be proactively defused through isolation and other tactics.

 Other applications of the human physiological data being explored by research include:

 – Recording the emotional responses of subjects to certain stimulus in order to evaluate user experience